TZstatsADS/Fall2019-proj3-sec1-grp9/README.md

 Term: Fall 2019

-+ Team ##
++ Team 9
 + Team members
-	+ team member 1
-	+ team member 2
-	+ team member 3
-	+ team member 4
-	+ team member 5
+	+ Nichole Yao
+	+ Alexandra DeKinder
+	+ Yuting Gong
+	+ Adam Kravitz

-+ Project summary: In this project, we created a classification engine for facial emotion recognition.
++ Project summary: In this project, we created a classification engine for facial emotion recognition comparing models (SVM, and an optimized GBM models) to a base GBM model.

-**Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
+**Contribution statement**: All team members contributed equally in all stages of this project.
+We would all work together as a group as we worked in pairs to do seperate tasks and would stop to help eachother out if one of us needed help.
+Alex implemented the base GBM by herself and worked with Yuting on optimizing the gbm.
+Nichole, Yuting, and Adam all worked on implementing the svm model.
+Lastly, Nichole and Adam made the Powerpoint for the presention.
 All team members approve our work presented in this GitHub repository including this contributions statement.

-Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
+Our [Repo](https://github.com/TZstatsADS/Fall2019-proj3-sec1--proj3-sec1-grp9) by Team 9.
 This folder is orgarnized as follows.

 ```
 proj/